lucasramos97/MusicRecordsNode/README.md

 ## Author

-This is a personal project of mine, creating an API using Node.js with typescript and TDD.
-The idea of ​​the project itself is irrelevant, I did to improve my knowledge in node.js and creation of robust API's.
+This is a personal project of mine, creating an API using Node.js with TypeScript.
+The idea of ​​the project itself is irrelevant, I did to improve my knowledge in Node.js with TypeScript and creation of robust API's.